 For slow browning, place a foil "tent" loosely over the meat.
 This is especially good on a large turkey.
 The "tent" lets oven heat circulate under the foil.
 Sealing the foil will tend to steam the meat.

-To reduce spattering, lightly crush foil and put it in the bottom of the pan under the food not put water or flour on the fire.
-Flour may be explosive.
+To reduce spattering, lightly crush foil and put it in the bottom of the pan under the food.

 For Broiling